A Complete Shore Station

 Mark hazards or protection zones providing visibility to vessels

-Allows marks to be placed in locations where it is impossible to install physical markers
+Allows virtual marks or virtual buoys to be placed in locations where it is impossible to install physical markers

-Add, remove or change positions of markers according to changing conditions such as tide, wrecks or temporary safety areas
+Add, remove or change positions of virtual marks or buoys according to changing conditions such as tide, wrecks or temporary safety areas

 Cloud access with strong encryption facilitates secure configuration from anywhere

-Eliminate the need for expensive installation and maintenance of physical infrastructure
+Eliminate the need for expensive installation and maintenance of physical buoys or infrastructure.

 Tough and reliable